nckhrdy/EC413/README.md

 # Content

-Content uploaded is written in C, Assembly and Verilog for the Lab portion of EC413
+Content uploaded is written in C, MIPS Assembly and Verilog for the Lab portion of EC413